rogerbeecham/od-flowvis-ggplot2/README.md

 Collect Data
 ------------

 2011 Census OD travel-to-work data are freely available via [nomisweb](https://www.nomisweb.co.uk) to Local Authority District (LAD) level.
 However, these are historical authorities where City of London and Westminster are merged.
 Clearly this is not ideal for studying commuting patterns in London.
 The Medium post is based originally on data collected at a finer resolution which are then aggregated to LAD-level.
 These data are published via [UK Data Service](https://census.ukdataservice.ac.uk) and available only to registered users.
-This repository is based on the freely available data from [nomisweb](https://www.nomisweb.co.uk) with the merged data repeated for Westminster and London.
+This repository is based on the freely available data from [nomisweb](https://www.nomisweb.co.uk) with the merged data represented at City of London.

 ``` r
 # Read in data.